-Services and material available for alcoholics who are Deaf or Hard-of-Hearing include DVDs of Alcoholics Anonymous, Twelve Steps and Twelve Traditions and the pamphlet "Access to A.A.: Members Share on Overcoming Barriers," all in ASL.
-(The ASL version of "Access to A.A.: Members Share on Overcoming Barriers" is currently titled "A.A. for the Alcoholic with Special Needs.")
+Services and material available for alcoholics who are Deaf or Hard-of-Hearing include a DVD of Alcoholics Anonymous, Twelve Steps and Twelve Traditions and the pamphlet "A.A. for the Alcoholic with Special Needs" in ASL.
 G.S.O. can provide the following pamphlets, which have been written for reading and signing purposes: "A Newcomer Asks," "A Brief Guide to Alcoholics Anonymous," "Translation of the Twelve Steps," "Translation of the Twelve Traditions," "Is A.A.
 For You?," "Do You Think You're Different?," How It Works, "This is A.A.," and "Is A.A. for Me?"
 Members who are Deaf are welcome to participate in the LIM.
 For more detailed information see the A.A.
 Guidelines on Sharing the A.A.
 Message with the Alcoholic Who Is Deaf.